Zion National Park with Kids: 8 Easy Hikes + Tips

 The Riverside Walk is a kid-friendly hike in Zion National Park, Utah.

-The scenery within the Riverside Walk is worth the long ride to the last Zion shuttle stop within the park.
+The scenery along the Riverside Walk is worth the long ride to the last Zion shuttle stop within the park.

 The Riverside Walk is an easy kid-friendly hike through a narrow canyon with towering walls rising overhead.
 The walk through the canyon would be worth it by itself, but the Riverside Walk also features waterfalls and hanging gardens.